y3ro/timegit/README.md

 * `-stop`: Stops all current active records in your Kimai instance.
 * `-restart`: Starts a new record for the last activity stopped.
 * `-list-projs`: Prints the map of the registered projects in your Kimai instance, which you can copy to use in your configuration file.
+* `-config <filepath>`: Specifies the path to the configuration file.
+If not specified, the default configuration file is in `$HOME/.config/timegit.json`.

 ### Integration with Git